-The Appellate team of Wilentz, Goldman & Spitzer, P.A. consists of experienced litigators, and former judges.
-Justice Alan Handler, retired from the Supreme Court, and retired Chancery Judge Frank Ciuffani are senior members of the team and they, along with Brian J. Molloy, Esq., who is co-chair of the team, oversee a group of experienced litigators in appeals in both the state and federal Courts.
+The Appellate team of Wilentz, Goldman & Spitzer, P.A. consists of experienced litigators and former judges including Frank M. Ciuffani, retired Presiding Judge of the New Jersey Superior Court, General Equity Division and Probate Judge of Middlesex County.
+Judge Ciuffani along with Brian J. Molloy are co-chairs of the Appellate team where they oversee a group of experienced litigators in appeals in both the state and federal Courts.
 Wilentz is frequently retained to handle appeals in cases where other law firms served as trial counsel.

 Many of our attorneys started their training in appellate practice while serving as judicial clerks to justices and judges on the New Jersey Supreme Court, the Appellate Division and the District Court of New Jersey.